The Revolution Betrayed: Historical background

-Following the successful overthrow of the Kerensky government, Trotsky was named the first People's Commissar of Foreign Affairs of the RSFSR of Soviet Russia.
-In April 1918, Trotsky was named People's Commissar for War and the Navy, in which capacity he helped to construct the Red Army that would defend the new regime against anti-Bolshevik factions in the Russian Civil War.
+Following the dissolution of the Kerensky government, Trotsky was named the first People's Commissar of Foreign Affairs of the RSFSR of Soviet Russia.
+In April 1918, Trotsky was named People's Commissar for War and the Navy.
+In this role, Trotsky built the Red Army which would defend the new social-democrat regime against anti-Bolshevik factions in the Russian Civil War.

-Lenin's retirement from active political life in the aftermath of a series of strokes in 1923 followed by his death in January 1924 ushered in an interregnum during which several leading candidates jockeyed for supremacy.
-Lenin's longtime associate and Communist International chief Grigory Zinoviev, Moscow party leader Lev Kamenev, nationalities expert and party organization secretary Joseph Stalin, and military leader Trotsky represented the leading contenders for party and state primacy.
-The eloquent Trotsky was identified by the three other leading contenders to the throne as a most serious political threat and a temporary alliance was formed by the trio against Trotsky.
+In 1923, Lenin retired from active political life following a series of strokes.
+Lenin's death in January 1924 ushered in an interregnum during which several leading political candidates competed for leadership.
+Lenin's longtime associate and Communist International chief Grigory Zinoviev, Moscow party leader Lev Kamenev, nationalities expert and party organization secretary Joseph Stalin, and military leader Trotsky were recognised as the leading contenders for party and state primacy.
+Trotsky's eloquence, popularity and role within the military led the other three contenders to form a temporary alliance against him.

-Over the next several years Trotsky and his supporters were successively marginalized and isolated by the evolving Soviet leadership group, with Trotsky vilified as a political oppositionist and his supporters atomized by political and police pressure.
-This process was accentuated by successive exiles of Trotsky, first in 1928 to the remote city of Alma Ata in Soviet Central Asia followed the next year by Trotsky's physical expulsion from the Soviet Union to Turkey.

-Although separated from his dwindling band of committed followers in the USSR, Trotsky continued to function as an opposition political leader from exile throughout the rest of his life.
-This ongoing political activity against the regime headed by Joseph Stalin led to ongoing political pressure by the Soviet government against a series of host countries in which Trotsky had sought exile.
+Trotsky and his supporters were increasingly marginalized and isolated by the evolving Soviet leadership group over the next several years, with Trotsky labelled as a political oppositionist and his supporters undermined by political and police pressure.
+Trotsky's successive exiles, first in 1928 to the remote city of Alma Ata in Soviet Central Asia and again to Turkey in 1929, accelerated this marginization.
+Despite this, Trotsky continued to function as an opposition political leader from exile throughout the rest of his life.
+This continued political activism against the Soviet Union, now headed by Joseph Stalin, led to ongoing political pressure by the Soviet government against countries in which Trotsky sought exile.